A JSON parser in less than 250 lines-of-code

 Usage

 The foundations are defining a stack for the keys key_chain, when we find a value we run the call the cb with a reference to the key_chain and an enum variant instance with the value.
-For example for finding values under the path ["message"]["message"] or ["message"]["level"] we can use the library function with Rust pattern matching.
+For example, for finding values under the path ["message"]["message"] or ["message"]["level"] we can use pattern matching in the callback function.

 use simple_json_parser::{